codeledge/ra-tools/README.md

 # React Admin & Prisma!

-This monorepo is formed by the following parts:
+Create a fullstack react admin app in no time.
+Just create ONE file on the server!

-Check the demo app to see its usage.
+Check the example app to see common usages or use it as a boilerplate.

 # Packages